cultureamp/poetry-codeartifact-auth/README.md

 This will then make sure various checks are run on files when you commit.

 Tests can be run with `pytest`.

+## Availability on Public Repositories

+This package would likely be suitable to release publicly and publish on PyPI, however we have not yet set up the publication pipeline for this.
+As it is a standalone tool, and not something that third party code should depend on directly, it should not be a problem to install directly from a Git SSH URL.